-- a) Fuelling and lubrication of equipment will occur in such a manner as to minimize the possibility of contamination to soil or water; - b) When refuelling equipment, operators will: - i.
+- a) Fuelling and lubrication of equipment shall occur in such a manner as to minimize the possibility of contamination to soil or water; - b) When refuelling equipment, operators shall: - i.
 Use leak-free containers and reinforced rip and puncture-proof hoses and nozzles; - ii.
 Be in attendance for the duration of the operation; and - iii.
-Seal all storage container outlets except the outlet currently in use. - c) Regular inspections will be performed on the hydraulic and fuel systems of machinery.
-Leaks will be repaired immediately; - d) Fuelling or servicing of mobile equipment on land will not be allowed within 30 m of watercourses or waterbodies, except in designated areas with dewatering pumps; and - e) Fuelling attendants will be trained in the requirements under the contractors Spill Contingency Plan in the C-SEPP and the Spill Response Plan.
+Seal all storage container outlets except the outlet currently in use. - Regular inspections shall be performed on the hydraulic and fuel systems of machinery.
+Leaks shall be repaired immediately; - d) Fuelling or servicing of mobile equipment on land shall not be allowed within 30 m of watercourses or waterbodies, except in designated areas with dewatering pumps; and - e) Fuelling attendants shall be trained in the requirements under the contractors Spill Contingency Plan in the C-SEPP and the Spill Response Plan.

-10.12.3 Hazardous Materials
+11.12.3 Hazardous Materials

-The following procedures will apply to the use of hazardous materials:
+The following procedures shall apply to the use of hazardous materials:

-- a) Hazardous materials will be used only by personnel who are trained and qualified in the handling of these materials and only in accordance with manufacturers' instructions and government regulations.
-WHMIS and the provisions of the Transportation of Dangerous Goods Act will be implemented throughout the job site.
-All Employees involved with hazardous materials will be appropriately trained; - b) All hazardous wastes will be stored, removed and disposed of in accordance with government regulations and applicable permits; - Up-to-date Material Safety Data Sheets (MSDS) must be available on-Site prior to receipt of any hazardous materials; - d) A hazardous waste storage area will be constructed and properly marked.
-A permit may be required for construction of this area; and - e) Hazardous waste will not be permitted to be poured down drains, oil/water separators, septic systems or discharged into the environment in any form.
+- a) Hazardous materials shall be used only by personnel who are trained and qualified in the handling of these materials and only in accordance with manufacturers' instructions and government regulations.
+WHMIS and the provisions of the Transportation of Dangerous Goods Act shall be implemented throughout the job site.
+All Employees involved with hazardous materials shall be appropriately trained; - b) All hazardous wastes shall be stored, removed and disposed of in accordance with government regulations and applicable permits; - Up-to-date Material Safety Data Sheets (MSDS) must be available on-Site prior to receipt of any hazardous materials; - d) A hazardous waste storage area shall be constructed and properly marked.
+A permit may be required for construction of this area; and - e) Hazardous waste shall not be permitted to be poured down drains, oil/water separators, septic systems or discharged into the environment in any form.